louatizine/projet_competence_numerique/README.md

 # projet_competence_numerique
-simple project use html and css
+simpl project use html and css